 Dr. Perez has authored more than 700 research articles in journals, books and abstracts and is invited frequently to lecture at national and international meetings.
 Dr. Perez serves on the editorial boards of multiple academic journals.

 - Dr. Perez is developing a wide range of clinical trials exploring targeted therapeutic agents for the treatment and prevention of breast cancer.

 - Dr. Perez is leading studies to evaluate the role of genetic biomarkers in the development, aggressiveness and therapeutic efficacy of therapies for breast cancer.

 Significance to patient care

-The goal is to enhance the understanding of biological markers and pathways that drive breast cancer growth and development, as well as speed up access to personalized therapies.
+Dr. Perez's goal is to enhance the understanding of biological markers and pathways that drive breast cancer growth and development, as well as speed up access to personalized therapies.
 This joint commitment reinforces the pursuit to advance cancer genomics and improve patient care.

 - Board of directors, American Association for Cancer Research, 2015-2018